 This stunner offers ocean views from the trailhead and leads down to the rocky surf below.
 No swimming is allowed at the bottom, but the views are beautiful!

 The town of San Simeon is small but contains two highly sought-after California attractions: Hearst Castle and Elephant Seal Vista Point.
 Both are definitely worth a stop!

-Elephant Seal Vista Point, however, is ready for guests as it’s all outdoors!
-All throughout the year, these enormous mammals lounge on the beach in San Simeon, enjoying their rebound from being on the endangered species list.
+Elephant Seal Vista Point is another great place to visit throughout the year.
+These enormous mammals lounge on the beach in San Simeon, enjoying their rebound from being on the endangered species list.